VAdri/DraghosTasks/README.md

   - [x] Target NPC and show a mark above him
     - [ ] Glow when the NPC is in range
     - [ ] Display the model of the NPC in a side frame
+  - [x] Mark the step as completed (if it has been define manual completion)
+- [ ] Calculate the best itinerary to go to the next step
+  - [ ] Indicate the point on the map and an arrow
+  - [ ] Show the point where to change zone (gate)
+  - [ ] Allow to use flight paths when they are discovered
+  - [ ] Tell the player to use a spell/mount to go faster
+  - [ ] Use portals/boats/zeppelin/...
+  - [ ] Optionally, use the hearthstone or a teleport spell (but it is difficult to know if the player should use that cooldown)